Gift Share Scheme

-The 1% Golden Share Scheme ties your company publicly with the University of Cambridge Computer Laboratory providing a clear association of the pedigree of your company’s founders with their training and education at the UK’s most prestigious university, and one of the world’s leading educational institutions.
+The Gift Share Scheme ties your company publicly with the University of Cambridge Computer Laboratory providing a clear association of the pedigree of your company’s founders with their training and education at the UK’s most prestigious university, and one of the world’s leading educational institutions.

 In addition, as a philanthropic gesture which incurs no cash outlay for a fast growing cash hungry business, it nevertheless enables the success of your company to contribute in a small way, helping future generations of entrepreneurs and academics to follow in your footsteps.

-Last but not least, on a practical level the 1% Golden Share Scheme is a means of ensuring a continuing dialogue between the Computer Laboratory and your company through its various stages of development, enabling you to access the vast network of academics and specialists in your chosen field.
+Last but not least, on a practical level the Gift Share Scheme is a means of ensuring a continuing dialogue between the Computer Laboratory and your company through its various stages of development, enabling you to access the vast network of academics and specialists in your chosen field.

 For many start-ups who need to raise significant funds over time, dilution will be part of the game.
-However it is deemed that a 1% Golden Share, being sufficiently small yet sufficiently public, will not be worth diluting by an incoming investor.
+However it is deemed that a Gift Share, being sufficiently small yet sufficiently public, will not be worth diluting by an incoming investor.

-How will the Golden Share Scheme be implemented?
+How will the Gift Share Scheme be implemented?

-The Golden Share will be gifted to the Computer Laboratory, the academic department within the University of Cambridge.
+The Gift Share will be gifted to the Computer Laboratory, the academic department within the University of Cambridge.

-Typically, the Golden Share will be worth 1% of the company on a ‘fully-diluted’ basis, so after all investments are made, and once any options have vested and been exercised in the future.
+Typically, the Gift Share will be worth 1% of the company on a ‘fully-diluted’ basis, so after all investments are made, and once any options have vested and been exercised in the future.